Supporting Procurement During a Recession: How You Can Prepare Your Team

 Your more seasoned employees can probably sit out of those long meetings that aren’t going to create an impact.
 Try giving them a challenging project and set goals that you’d like them to meet.

 Never let a good crisis go to waste

-Whether we are heading for a full-blown economic recession, or might only be experiencing industry-specific rolling recessions, there is plenty you can do ahead of time to prepare.
+Whether we are heading for a full-blown economic recession, or might only be experiencing industry-specific rolling recessions, there is plenty you can do ahead of time to prepare your procurement team.
 The tips outlined above should help you do just that, and are applicable to any economic downturn we might face in the future.

 Despite what might seem like the current impending doom, procurement teams should have all the tools to face things head on.
 Zagorin ends with this bit of advice for procurement professionals:

 “Procurement as a profession is often seen as counter-centrical, which means it makes more of an impact to a business when the economy ain’t doing great.
 Wherever you’re at in your procurement career – there are a lot of opportunities that 2023 has for you.
 Just because you might be personally feeling economically anxious, that doesn’t mean your work hasn’t become more valuable.”

 Looking for more resources?
 View our webinar with SIG, Is procurement ready for the recession? and enjoy a complimentary copy of the Gartner report, Three Steps to Optimize Procurement Technology During and Economic Downturn.

 We’d love to show you how Arkestro can help prepare your procurement team for a recession!
 Feel free to reach out to us anytime.